nesrinezouari/PetStoreRestAssuredSerenityCucumber/README.md

 # RestAssuredSerenityCucumber Framework

-This is a sample Rest API test solution for sample endpoints available in https://restful-booker.herokuapp.com/apidoc/index.html The published APIs represent a booking system where user can create, update and cancel bookings.
+This is Maven project setup on serenity restassured dependencies Feature File Pet.feature contains Worklow of Get, create, update and delete a pet according to query parameters and path parameters for delete operation.
 Tests are written using a combination of SerenityBDD, RestAssured, Cucumber, Junit & Maven.

 ## Technology Stack